 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Enjoy these outdoor activities in San Francisco all year long!
-With our mild climate, you will find that most days you can be outside exploring.
+With our mild climate, you will find that most days are perfect for exploring outside.

 You can head out on a cruise, spend the day in one of our parks, or go to a baseball game.
-Some of my other top picks include spending time at the Golden Gate Bridge, admiring some of our amazing staircases, and soaking in the views at Twin Peaks.
+My other top picks include spending time at the Golden Gate Bridge, admiring some of our amazing staircases, and soaking in the views at Twin Peaks.

 Read on for more outdoor ideas for your San Francisco vacation.

-One of the best outdoor activities in San Francisco is our bay cruises.
+One of the best outdoor activities in San Francisco for visitors is our bay cruises.
 You will find a variety of cruises that run all year long.

 The most popular is the 60-minute bay cruise.
 It's the perfect "highlights" cruise that will take you past top waterfront attractions such as the Golden Gate Bridge, Alcatraz, Angel Island, and Sausalito.